RDA BGLAP Region

 N.B.
 A location quotient is a simple way of seeing which are the main industries in an area, relative to the larger benchmark region.
 LQ shows the percentage of the local economy characteristic (eg. employment, value add) in a particular industry divided by the percentage of the characteristic in the industry in a benchmark area (region, state, nation) .
 A number greater than 1 suggest the industry is over-represented locally and could be a specialisation.
 Tables have been filtered for industries/occupations with >0.5% share of jobs

-Growth in the last two years has been very strong (6.1% p.a.) driven by strong growth in Advertising Services businesses.
+Growth in the last four years has been stronger (5.8% p.a.) driven by strong growth in Other Specialised Design Services (+9)

-The Gold Coast Creative Sector workforce is less male orientated, more likely to be born overseas and more entrepreneurial than the state average.
+The BGLAP Region Creative Sector workforce in 2021 was more female orientated, less likely to be born overseas and more entrepreneurial than the state average.
 However, they are also less educated and more likely to be earning a lower income.

-In 2016, the main occupations of local workers in the Gold Coast Creative Sector were Graphic and Web Designers and Software Programmers.
+In 2021, the main occupations of local workers in the Creative Sector were Sales Assistants and Arts Professionals.

-This aligns with the two top field of study areas for qualified workers - IT and Graphic Arts and Design Studies.
+The two top field of study areas for qualified workers were Business and Management and Architecture and Urban Environment.

-In 2016, 32% of local workers in the Gold Coast Creative Sector had degree level qualifications.
-This is higher than the share of local workers in all sectors (23%).
+In 2021, 24% of local workers in the Creative Sector had degree level qualifications.
+This is higher than the share of local workers in all sectors (21%).

-In 2016, the most common age bracket for local workers in the Gold Coast Creative Sector was 35 to 44 year olds (27%).
-This age bracket was also the most common for Queensland workers as a whole in the sector.
+In 2021, the most common age bracket for local workers in the Creative Sector was 35 to 44 year olds (20%).

-Gold Coast has a lower share of Creative Sector workers aged between 25 to 34 than Queensland, and a higher share of workers aged 65 and over.
+The region had a lower share of Creative Sector workers aged between 15 to 34 than South Australia, and a much higher share of workers aged 55 and over.

-The sector definition is based on creative industries and occupations used in ABS Cultural and Creative Activity Satellite Accounts.
-Therefore, not all creative industries, especially highly specialised ones (e.g. surfboard shapers) will be included.
+The sector definition is based on creative industries and occupations used in the report Economic value of creative businesses in South Australia.
+Therefore, not all creative industries, especially highly specialised ones, will be included.